yshashanky/learning/DApp_hello/README.md

 - Upon restart you will be prompted to setup an ubuntu username and password and then you will have successfully installed WSL.
 (Keep a note of both of these pieces of information, you’ll need it later on).
 - To confirm that everything worked correctly, type the following command into PowerShell: wsl --list --verbose
 - You should see ubuntu version.

+#### VSCode:

+- Download and install the latest version of VSCode from here: https://code.visualstudio.com/
+- Install the Motoko language extension in VSCode (make sure it’s from the Dfinity team, or just use the following link: https://marketplace.visualstudio.com/items?itemName=dfinity-foundation.vscode-motoko)
+- Install the Remote WSL extension: https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl

+#### Homebrew:

+- Search and open up Ubuntu from the Start menu
+- Type the following command to install homebrew (Alternatively copy it from the homebrew website https://brew.sh/): /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+- NOTE: Homebrew will make it easier for us to install other tools such as node.
+You might already have node installed on your windows system but because we’re working with WSL, you’ll need to install it on the linux system too.
+- When prompted enter the password for the user that you set previously.
+- The installer will tell you how to add brew to the PATH.
+Copy the  commands they list and run them one by one in Ubuntu.
+- Also run the command under the line “Install Homebrew’s dependencies if you have sudo access”: sudo apt-get install build-essential
+- Check that everything worked by typing the command: brew -version